 Brief Bio

-Dr. Bryan Penprase is currently at Soka University of America in the capacity as Vice President for Sponsored Research and External Academic Relations.
-In this role, his work is to foster externally funded projects that will help SUA’s faculty expand their research and scholarship and also enable SUA as an institution to more fully realise many of its strategic priorities.
-Bryan is also working to expand connections between SUA and regional and peer institutions, to enable SUA to have more academic collaborations and partnerships as it expands and becomes more recognised as a world leader in global liberal arts and as it defines and builds on its mission for fostering global citizenship.
+Dr. Bryan Penprase is currently a visiting scholar at Harvard University, conducting research on the future of higher education at the Harvard Graduate School of Education (HGSE).
+He is a professor of Physics and Astronomy at Soka University of America (SUA) and also serves SUA as Vice President for Sponsored Research and External Academic Relations.
+In this role, his work is to foster externally funded projects that will help SUA’s faculty expand their research and scholarship and also enable SUA as an institution to more fully realize many of its strategic priorities.
+Bryan is also working to expand connections between SUA and regional and peer institutions, to enable SUA to have more academic collaborations and partnerships as it expands and becomes more recognized as a world leader in global liberal arts and as it defines and builds on its mission for fostering global citizenship.

 BPenprase1